Rolling Stones frontman Mick Jagger reportedly to undergo heart surgery

 "I will be working very hard to be back on stage as soon as I can," he tweeted.
 "Once again, huge apologies to everyone."

-Jagger is the father to eight children, including model Georgia May Jagger, 27.
+Jagger has eight children, including model Georgia May Jagger, 27.
 His youngest child, son Deveraux Octavian Basil Jagger, with his girlfriend, Melanie Hamrick, was born in December 2016.
 He began dating Hamrick following the 2014 death of his longtime girlfriend, fashion designer L’Wren Scott.

-The Rolling Stones, which formed in London in 1962, was expected to begin the North American leg of their No Filter Tour on April 20 at the Hard Rock Stadium in Miami.
+The Rolling Stones were scheduled to begin the North American leg of their No Filter Tour on April 20 at the Hard Rock Stadium in Miami.